11 min read

 Security Awareness & Human Risk Management

 95% of cybersecurity breaches result from human error (IBM).
-Security awareness professionals transform employee behavior through training, simulations, and culture change, making this one of the fastest-growing specializations.
+Security awareness professionals transform employee behavior through training, simulations, and culture change.
+This is one of the fastest-growing specializations.

-The role is evolving from "security awareness" to "human risk management" a more strategic function that uses data and behavioral science to reduce human-related security incidents.
+The role is evolving from "security awareness" to "human risk management," a more strategic function using data and behavioral science to reduce human-related security incidents.

 What security awareness professionals do: